-McCarthy [1996] suggests that a mathematical logic of contexts would be analogous to the mathematical theory of groups.
+McCarthy (1996) suggests that a mathematical logic of contexts would be analogous to the mathematical theory of groups.
 But he himself points out that group theory arose from observations that the algebraic properties of integers under addition were the same as those of the rationals under multiplication, and the appropriate abstractions could then be made.
 In the case of context, however, we don't even have the observations yet.
 Sure, we can devise a nice new formal logic, and even call it a logic of context rather than, say, a logic of snibs or snecks or some gensymed word.
 But if the logic is to have something to say about what the English word context is about, then a little more work is in order.
-In his section entitled "Desiderata for a mathematical logic of context", even though he explicitly mentions applications in natural language, McCarthy lists just a few matters of formalization, and despite the heading, no desiderata deriving from the rather obvious need that a logic of context account for what context does in natural language, nor even the desideratum of finding out what such desiderata might be.
+In his section entitled "Desiderata for a mathematical logic of context", even though he explicitly mentions applications in natural language, McCarthy lists nothing more than a few matters of formalization, and despite the heading, no desiderata deriving from the rather obvious need that a logic of context account for what context does in natural language, nor even the desideratum of finding out what such desiderata might be.

-Although they side-step any definition of 'context', McCarthy and Buvač [1997], do say that contexts are "rich" objects.
-But they never open them up and look at their internal structure, preferring instead to follow a path analogous to the development of group theory; yet they want their work to be genuinely useful in AI applications.
-This is a bit like saying that a course on the algebra of groups, rings, and fields is the only qualification that anyone needs in order to become a professional accountant or bookkeeper.
+Even while side-stepping any definition of 'context', McCarthy and Buvač (1997), do say that contexts are "rich" objects.
+Yet they never open them up and look at their internal structure, preferring instead to follow a path analogous to the development of group theory, though they do seem to want their work to be genuinely useful in AI applications.
+This is all a bit like saying that a course on the algebra of groups, rings, and fields is the only qualification that anyone needs in order to become a professional accountant or bookkeeper.